ammquets/euchrebot/README.md

 ### Scoring
 The first team to score 10 points (or 5, 7, 11, or 15 points in some variations of the game) wins the game.

+### Attribution
+All of the rules were copied and pasted from Wikipedia.
+With some minor deletions. https://en.wikipedia.org/wiki/Euchre#The_play

 # Dependencies
 tidyverse